serpent-os/serpentos.com/content/fast.md

 - From Theory to Practice! (applying benchmark tests/results to faster packages)
 --->

-Performance can mean different different things to different people.
-For us it is a cross between what is considered traditional performance and efficiency.
+Performance can mean different things to different people.
+For us, it is a cross between what is considered traditional performance and efficiency.
 The core foundation of Serpent OS is to increase the performance of binaries and libraries we distribute to you in **all** configurations.
 This provides users with greater energy efficiency so your laptop lasts longer and generates less heat.
 Better battery is always a bonus and there's less waiting around for your